alaminsheikh01/speech-recognition/README.md

-# speech emotion recognition using deep learing and NLP
+# speech emotions recognition using deep learing, machine learning and NLP